GregMahring/finance-tracker/README.md

 # README

-Finance-tracker app from the Udemy Ruby on Rails Developer course.
+This is the finance-tracker app from the Udemy Complete Ruby on Rails Developer course.